a-k-d/frontend-stuff/README.md

 - [mustache](https://github.com/janl/mustache.js) - Minimal templating with {{mustaches}} in JavaScript
 - [nunjucks](http://mozilla.github.io/nunjucks/) - A rich and powerful templating language
 - [paperclip.js](http://paperclipjs.com/) - Reactive DOM template engine built for speed and extensibility
+- [jade] (http://jade-lang.com) - Jade is a terse and simple templating language with a strong focus on performance and powerful features.
+- [dust] (http://www.dustjs.com) - JavaScript templating engine, designed to run asynchronously on both the server and the browser.

 ### HTTP Requests
 - [aja](http://krampstudio.github.io/aja.js/) - Asynchronous JavaScript and JSON(P)